siliscale/SVLib/README.md

-# SVLib: A synthesizable SystemVerilog Library for ASICs and FPGAs design
+# SVLib: A synthesizable SystemVerilog Library for ASIC and FPGA design

 ## Overview